-► Check what tracks and roads you may ride on before setting off for the first time.
+Check what tracks and roads you may ride on before setting off for the first time.

-Area of use City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 40 XS S S \$6 1 Suitable for tarmacked and paved roads.
+City and trekking bicycle Cycle for children and young adults Mountain bike Racing bicycle Cargo bike Folding bicycle City and trekking bicycle N A S A CONTRACTOR A A 1 Suitable for tarmacked and paved roads.
 Suitable for tarmacked and paved roads.
 Suitable for tarmacked and paved roads.
 Suitable for tarmacked and paved roads.
 Suitable for tarmacked and paved roads.
 2 Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
 Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
 Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm.
 Suitable for tarmacked roads, cycle paths and firm gravel paths and roads, and longer sections with moderate slopes and jumps up to 15 cm. ~ 3 Suitable for tarmacked roads, cycle paths and easy to demanding off- road riding, sections with moderate slopes and jumps up to 61 cm.
-Suitable for tarmacked roads, cycle paths and easy to demanding off- road riding, sections with moderate slopes and jumps up to 61 cm. \$ 4 Suitable for tarmacked roads, cycle paths and easy to demanding off- road riding, limited downhill use and jumps up to 122 cm.
+Suitable for tarmacked roads, cycle paths and easy to demanding off- road riding, sections with moderate slopes and jumps up to 61 cm.
+4 Suitable for tarmacked roads, cycle paths and easy to demanding off- road riding, limited downhill use and jumps up to 122 cm.